 Our Team

-At Peace Pays, we believe people are the most exponential technology on earth.
+At Peace Pays, we believe people, relationships, and trust are the most powerful—and exponential—technology on earth.
+AI can amplify this work, but it can never replace it.

 Our team combines decades of expertise in diplomacy, technology, philanthropy, and grassroots initiatives, uniting thousands of trusted expert women peace builders from over 100 countries in human-led, AI-enhanced networks to prevent violence before it escalates.